 - It’s possible that your hedge will also lose money in the event of sudden volatility.
 While it may not be a common event, hedges—particularly complex hedges, which are not directly correlated to your other positions—are not always guaranteed to gain in value as other positions lose.
 This is because the variables and events causing these price movements cannot be fully predicted, which means the impact volatility has on your hedged position cannot be fully known.
 This could lead to even more significant losses than if you hadn’t hedged your position at all.

 Complex Hedges in Forex

 Because complex hedges aren’t direct hedges, they require a little more trading experience to effectively execute them.
 One approach is opening positions in two currency pairs whose price movements tend to be correlated.

 Traders can use a correlation matrix to identify forex pairs that have a strong negative correlation, meaning that when a pair goes up in price, the other goes down.

-The USD/CHF and EUR/USD combination, for example, is a great option for hedging because of its strong negative correlation.
+The USD/CHF and EUR/USD combinations, for example, are great options for hedging because of their strong negative correlation.
 By opening a buy position on USD/CHF and a short on EUR/USD, traders can hedge their positions on USD to minimize their trading risk.

 Trading with forex options also creates hedging opportunities that can be effective when utilized in specific circumstances.
 It takes an experienced trader to be able to identify these small windows of opportunity where complex hedges can help maximize profits while minimizing risk.